the SOMBER ruins of a fallen ideology

 The route of this tour has been carefully designed after several research trips in the region.
 It is, however, always possible to slightly modify the itinerary according to the needs and the suggestions of the participants.
 Our motto is flexibility.

 Please note: It’s advisable to arrive in Timisoara one day before the actual tour begins.
 You should notice, however, that you’ll have to take care of your accommodation for any day and night preceding the actual start date of the tour.
-Without any additional charge we will readily and gladly reserve a room for you at our hotel of choice and you’ll be able to pay for it by cash or credit card once you check-in.
+Without any additional charge we will reserve a room for you at our hotel of choice and you’ll be able to pay for it by cash or credit card once you check-in.
 If your flight lands on the same day as the tour begins and you prefer to rest a bit before going out sightseeing, you will then meet your tour guide and the rest of the group at the designated hotel in the late afternoon.

 Airport transfer/pickup in Timisoara and Sofia is available for just 35 euros per ride.